Liverpool Central School District

 Liverpool Central School District is a public school district in a suburban community near Syracuse, New York in Onondaga County.
 It has eight elementary schools, four middle schools and Liverpool High School with a district enrollment of about 7,033 students.
 Liverpool Central School District serves the entire Village of Liverpool and portions of the towns of Clay and Salina.
 Daniel G. Henner is the Superintendent of Schools.

-History

-Board of Education
+Board of education

 The Liverpool Central School district's Board of Education consists of nine community-elected volunteers who meet twice a month to determine the running of the district.
 They are the major policymakers and must approve a majority of district issues before they can be handled or instituted.
 As per the Open Meetings Act, all BOE meetings are open to the public and meeting minutes are posted online.

 Current Board Members

 The Board's current members are: